On the quadrature exactness in hyperinterpolation: Numerical examples

-We now apply Theorem \ref{thm} to two manifolds: the interval $[-1,1]\subset\mathbb{R}$ and the $2$-sphere $\mathbb{S}^2\subset\mathbb{R}^3$.
-For simplicity of narrative, we assume that the following mentioned quadrature rules have the Marcinkiewicz--Zygmund property \eqref{equ:etaassumption} with $\eta= 3/4$.
+We now apply Theorem \ref{thm} to two regions: the interval $[-1,1]\subset\mathbb{R}$ and the $2$-sphere $\mathbb{S}^2\subset\mathbb{R}^3$.
+For the simplicity of the narrative, we assume that the following mentioned quadrature rules have the Marcinkiewicz--Zygmund property \eqref{equ:etaassumption} with $\eta= 3/4$, a quite loose assumption for $\eta\in[0,1)$.
+All codes were written by MATLAB R2022a, and all numerical experiments were conducted on a laptop (16 GB RAM, Intel® CoreTM i7-9750H Processor) with macOS Monterey 12.4.
+The codes are available at https://github.com/HaoNingWu/MZHyper.